- Describe techniques for writing effective narratives

-Satire can be a particularly effective form of narrative, exemplified by Animal Farm and Gulliver’s Travels.
+Satire can be a particularly effective form of narrative, exemplified by the novels Animal Farm and Gulliver’s Travels.
 Satire works to expose the defects in an idea or society by telling a fictional tale of a different social group.
 Fictional characters stand in for real people or play out social ideas, usually political in nature.

 You could think of a narrative essay as a short story.
 It’s called an essay, but many narrative essays are really just short stories.
 If you are using narration as the primary strategy in writing a paper, you will use some semblance of the following format:

 Your opening in a narrative essay does not need to be a description of the event you will be discussing or an explicit outline of the reason(s) you’re examining it.
 Instead, try to hook your readers and think about why should they should be interested.

 You will divide the event into smaller events and give each of these smaller incidents a paragraph.
 These will be simple explanations of what happened when, though in a more complex essay you might include reasons for each event and comparisons to another, more current circumstance.
 Accounts by historians, witnesses, or thought leaders can be woven into the narrative to strengthen the perspective you’re offering or to offer the possibility of another perspective, in an effort to provide an objective report.

 You’ll want to make each portion of the narrative interesting to the reader, so use literary devices like suspense, imagery, verisimilitude, and surprise, perhaps along with a little humor, if appropriate, to keep your audience engaged.